 - Develop self-love

 - Think before you say or act.
 Be mindful of every moment

 - Step out of your comfort zone.
-Be it in professional or personal realm of life, try and do something different to break the pattern.
+Be it in the professional or personal realm of life, try and do something different to break the pattern.
 Begin with small steps.
 Didn’t like his snarky, reckless comment on your outfit?
 Tell him that instead of criticizing him on his choice of perfume, the way you used to earlier.
 Tackle problems differently

-“Just remember, you can’t love everybody.
+“When you’re caught up in self-sabotaging behaviors in relationships, you put people under a microscope, which means you’re left with no functional relationships or anchor.
+Just remember, you can’t love everybody.
 Neither can you be happy if you’re judging and labeling people all the time, criticizing yourself and them for not being perfect.
-Once you come out of perfectionist mode, you’ll be able to become functional and have a good life, both professionally and personally,” she concludes.
+Once you come out of perfectionist mode, you’ll be able to become functional and have a good life, both professionally and personally,” advises Kavita.

 Counselors and relationship experts note that self-sabotage can be a result of self-esteem issues that could have its roots in your childhood.
 Toxic parents who always criticized, controlled and drilled the fear of failure could be responsible for your self-sabotaging behavior in your adulthood.

 There are some steps that you can take to stop self-sabotaging your relationships.
 You need to develop self-love, start journaling as often as possible, think before you say or act, be mindful of every moment or let go of your past.